akai-katto/dandere2x/README.md

 # Dandere2x - Fast Waifu2x Video Upscaling

-## Important!!

-### See tremx-optimizations branch for my changes and R&D

-Now here's the original README of dandere2x:

 ## What is Dandere2x?

 Dandere2x reduces the time needed for Waifu2x to upscale animation (sometimes live-action) videos by applying compression techniques.
 Just as Netflix uses compression to quickly stream videos to your home, Dandere2x uses compression to expedite the waifu2x upscaling process.